Justo-Tapiador/jhs/docs/multilevel-hierarchy.md

 delimiters:['<?jhs','?>'] // without specifing level number, refers to level #0.
 ```
 This configuration of two JHS instances in the server is called a 2-level Hierarchy JHS configuration.
-Once these options are defined, you switch those two instances nested into theserver requests event listener, as follows:
+Once these options are defined, you switch those two instances nested into the server requests event listener, as follows:
 ```javascript
 server.on('request', (request, response)=>{
     var realFileName = request.url;